csete/rtlizer/README.md

 The source code is located in the src/ subdirectory.
 You can imply type "make" in this directory and the program should build on any platform where the dependencies are met.
-The build process will generate a single executable called rtlizer and there is no need for any further installation.
+The build process will generate a single executable called rtlizer and you can copy this to a location of your choice.

+Instructions for setting rtlizer up on specific targets are available for:
+* Beaglebone running Debian 7 console image

 Usage
 -----